“Leadership” is a buzzword that gets thrown around a lot but is often misused.

-People go into early childhood education because they want to make a positive difference in childrens’ lives, so make sure that you are providing the best environment possible for learning and development.
-Depending on your location, you very likely have an approved State or Provincial early learning framework to help guide early childhood education programming and ensure children are acquiring skills that are important for their development.
+People go into early childhood education because they want to make a positive difference in childrens’ lives, so make sure that you are providing the best environment possible for early learning and development.
+Depending on your location, you very likely have an approved State or Provincial early learning framework to help guide early childhood programs and ensure children are acquiring skills that are important for their development.

 Adding a framework to your center will demonstrate your commitment to the children in your care, and if you already have one, it’s never a bad idea to brush up on updates since you started or finding ways to better align to the framework.

 When others feel like you are keeping secrets or making sudden changes with no warning, your team will not feel secure in their environment.
 This is the opposite you want because building trust is one of the most important things for you to do as a leader.